Fortified tower: Towers with specific functions

 keep or the bergfried.
 As the gate is always a vulnerable point of a castle, towers may be built near it to strengthen the defences at this point.
-In crusader castles, there is often a gate tower, with the gate passage leading through the base of the tower itself.
-In European castles, it is more common to have flanking towers on either side of the gatehouse.
+In crusader castles, there is often a single gate tower, with the gate passage leading through the base of the tower itself.
+In European castles, it is more common to have flanking towers on either side of the entrance.

 Tower of Hrelyu in the Rila Monastery, Bulgaria.

 A rectangular and a round tower projecting from the wall at Krak des Chevaliers.

 Octagonal corner towers at Castel del Monte, Apulia.

 Towers of the Topkapı Palace's gate.

 Wall towers and square gate tower at the Citadel of Aleppo.

 Rectangular keep and round tower at Château de Falaise.

 Twin towers at the German's Gate, bridge castle in Metz.